castacks/castacks.github.io/_posts/2020-03-01-interestingness-data.md

 Since the environments are fully GPS and wireless communication denied, the robots has to do self-localization, pathing planning, exploration, etc., fully autonomously.
 We release this data to help the robotists establish a sense of "visual interestingness" for real robots.

-In general, the robots has to learn online, detect the 'interesting' scenes, and lose interests on repetive scenes.
+In general, the robots has to learn online, detect the 'interesting' scenes, and lose interests on repetitive scenes.

 ## Who record this data?